How to Create Anchor Links on Wix

 The linking process in Studio is similar to the classic editor.
 Select the button or text element you want to trigger the scroll, click the link icon in the toolbar, and choose Anchor from the link type list.
 The dropdown shows all named anchors on the current page.
 For cross-page anchor links, choose Page, select the destination page, and then toggle on the anchor option.

-- No drag-and-drop anchor placement: In the classic editor you drag an anchor element from the Add panel onto a section.
-In Studio, you add it directly through the element's options menu.
+• No drag-and-drop anchor placement in Studio: In the classic editor you drag an anchor element from the Add panel onto a section.
+In Studio, you add it directly through a right-click on the element or its Layers panel entry.

-If you are migrating a site from the classic Wix Editor to Wix Studio, your existing anchor names carry over, but you will need to check that all anchor links still point to the correct targets after the migration, since element IDs can change during the conversion process.
+If you are migrating a site from the classic Wix Editor to Wix Studio, your existing anchor names carry over, but check that all anchor links still point to the correct targets after the migration.
+Element IDs can change during the conversion process, so a full anchor audit after migrating is worth the time.

 How to Link to an Anchor on a Different Page in Wix